raulcorreia7/todo_app/docs/reverse-spec.md

 - Typography
   - Clear hierarchy and comfortable reading rhythm.
 Font changes should feel smooth and non‑jarring.
 - Iconography
-  - Consistent, minimal, and meaningful.
+  - Consistent, minimal, and meaningful; use one icon set across toolbar/cards for cohesion.
 - Micro‑interactions
   - Interactions should feel rewarding and “dopamine‑positive” yet understated — a brief moment of delight, then out of the way.
   - Task actions (add, edit, complete, delete) are first‑class and receive a higher‑grade feedback package (visual + audio + optional haptic) compared to secondary actions.